sapkalsachin/REST-api-with-PHP/README.md

       }

 *DELETE - yourdomain.com/api/customers/delete/{id}*
-      this will delete the record of the given id
+       -this will delete the record of the given id

 *PUT - yourdomain.com/api/customers/update/{id}*
-       this will update a row in table the JSON file should be like this
+       -this will update a row in table the JSON file should be like this

       {